cofounders/legal/PRIMITIVES.md

 #### Content Formatting

 This document does not define any guidelines for the readable content of legal templates.
-This is left up to the author.
+That is left up to authors.
 It is recommended that any adopted rules are applied consistently throughout the same document.
 [Style guides](http://en.wikipedia.org/wiki/Style_guide) exist for specific languages, cultures, academic fields, industries, and institutions.

-#### Note: Web Components
+#### Suggestion: W3C Web Components

-Turn these semantic HTML structures into Web Components.
+Turn some of these semantic HTML structures into Web Components.
 Custom elements would allow both cleaner semantics, and richer design/behaviour extensions.

+## Text Content

-## Document Title
+### Document Title

     <h1>Document Title</h1>

 Document titles can be used at the top of the template.

-## Attachment Titles
+### Attachment Titles

     <h2>Attachment Title</h2>

 Related documents can be schedules, appendices, or other included documents that are used to support the main template.

-## Section Titles
+### Section Titles

     <h3>Section Title</h3>

 Used for major sections in the document.

-## Paragraphs
+### Paragraphs

     <p>General text</p>

 Paragraphs can be added to explicitly separate blocks of content within a section.

-## Emphasised Content
+### Emphasised Content

     <b>This is very important</b>

 Typically the start of a particularly important paragraph.

-## Numbered Section
+## Numbered Sections

+### Section Numbering

+Displaying nested sections follows rules from the [CSS Lists and Counters Module Level 3](http://www.w3.org/TR/css3-lists/) specification.

+1. The first level is `decimal` and ends in a period (`.`).

+    Example: `15.` (Section 15)

+1. The second level is also `decimal` and ends in a period (`.`).
+In the document viewer it is shown appended to the first level number.

+    Example: `15.3.` (Section 15, subsection 3)

+1. The third level drops is `lower-latin` and wrapped in parenthesis.

+    Example: `(b)` (Subsection 2)

+1. The fourth and consecutive levels are `lower-roman` and wrapped in parenthesis.

+    Example: `(xiv)` (Subsection 14)

+To reference a nested level, concatenate all the counters.

+Example: `15.3(b)(xiv)` (Section 15, subsection 3, subsection 2, subsection 14)

+### Top Level Sections

     <ol>
       <li>The first section</li>